pradeep3sep/interviewquestion/README System Design.md

 `First packet transfered is of max 14kb`

-if we try to add max data(css js code in single html file) in that 14kb, then it become super optimized becuse being it is first packed, browser render the html first and show it on the screen
+if we try to add `max data(css, js code in single html file) in that 14kb`, then it become super optimized becuse being it is first packed, browser render the html first and show it on the screen.
+If we have added the css and js external file link, then it will wait to download that part and then rendering and then it will show on screen.
+It will become time consuming. so try to use max data technique

+try to use in-line svg image, it will reduce the request to server. because in single time we can have max 6 to 10 reuest from broswer to server in `same domain`. lets say we have 10 image on home page and all 10 we need to fetch from same domain server, then better to have 5 image from server and 5 from inline svg image

 Inline the CSS and any small JavaScript needed for initial rendering directly into the HTML